gbv/jskos-api-wrapper/README.md

 # Installation

-Copy directory `vendors` and `wrappers` to a webserver with PHP enabled.
+Copy directory `vendors` and `src` to a webserver with PHP enabled.